 Creating Delta 8

-Delta 8 as a molecule happens to look almost exactly like CBD (which is likely why the two bind to the receptors in a similar way).
+Delta 8 as a molecule is very similar to CBD.
 And it is actually possible, through a fairly straightforward refinement process, to take CBD and chemically transform it into delta 8.
 This safe and affordable method yields extremely pure delta 8 that is then added to products and enjoyed by users nationwide.

 So what does it mean if your delta 8 isn’t clear?